mattcarlotta/nvi/README.md

 ```powershell
 Expand-Archive -Path "nvi-bin.zip" -DestinationPath "nvi-bin"
 ```
-Then setup git tracking (the commit will be used within the output for `nvi version`; otherwise it'll report the commit as "unknown"):
+Then set up git tracking (the commit will be used within the output for `nvi version`; otherwise it'll report the commit as "unknown"):
 ```powershell
 git init
 git remote add origin https://github.com/mattcarlotta/nvi-bin.git